orlox/mesa_input_data/2016_double_bh/README.md

 which_atm_option = 'fixed_Psurf'
 atm_fixed_Psurf = 1d8
 ```
-To run any of these models, cd into the corresponding directory, adjust inlist_extra,
+To run any of these models, cd into the corresponding directory and run
-compile and run
 ```
 ./clean && ./mk
 ./rn